-Shopify is the first-choice ecommerce platform for millions of small e-retailers.
+Do you know how to get over from Shopify limitations?
+In this article, we are going to share the everything you need to know.
+Shopify is the first-choice e-commerce platform for millions of small e-retailers.
 Its ease of use has helped it earn patronage among its diehard fans.
-But the platform does have its technical limitations and here we take a look at few of its limitations and how one can overcome them.
+But the platform does have its technical limitations and here we take a look at a few of its limitations and how one can overcome them.

 Stores that sell their products across geographies often come across this problem.
-For instance if you have Australia based store, a person who shops for the UK would see the product price in Pound but when it comes to making a payment the amount would change to Australian Dollar.
+For instance, if you have an Australia-based store, a person who shops in the UK would see the product price in Pound but when it comes to making a payment the amount would change to Australian Dollar.
 This often increases product prices due to exchange taxes.
 To overcome this problem you can ask your Shopify development company to create localized stores for all markets you are targeting and open bank accounts in these countries.
 Since Shopify allows you to operate up to 10 stores for your account this is the easiest solution to your problem.

 The in-built search function is good but not something that you’d expect in today’s world.
-There are two major issues with the default search system – first it doesn’t address mistypes and typos.
-So if a user searches for smartphones and instead types ‘smrtphns’ or ‘smartfone’ there is no autocorrect or suggestive search feature such as in Google.
-Secondly users face issues with specific searches.
+There are two major issues with the default search system – first, it doesn’t address mistypes and typos.
+So if a user searches for smartphones and instead types ‘smartphnes’ or ‘smartfone’ there is no autocorrect or suggestive search feature such as in Google.
+Secondly, users face issues with specific searches.
 So if they type 4GB smartphone with 13MP camera in the search box they aren’t likely to see results specific to their search.
-This often leads to users exiting stores not finding products they are looking for.
-Here again you can make use of Shopify plugins that let you address these issues.
+This often leads to users exiting stores and not finding the products they are looking for.
+Here again, you can make use of Shopify plugins that let you address these issues.

-Despite its downsides Shopify is one of the most preferred ecommerce development platforms especially among small e-retailers thanks to its ease of use.
-To overcome these problems and create a successful store you need to hire Shopify developer who comes with a proven track record and can successfully work around these limitations.
+Despite its downsides, Shopify is one of the most preferred e-commerce development platforms especially among small e-retailers thanks to its ease of use.
+To overcome these problems and create a successful store you need to hire a Shopify developer who comes with a proven track record and can successfully work around these limitations.